targetteal/o2-pt/rule-book.md

 ### Personal expression equivalence

-Each participant of the circle should have the same space and the option to ask questions or express his or her opinion during the execution of the _Adapt Mode_.
+Each participant of the _Circle_ should have the same space and the option to ask questions or express his or her opinion during the execution of the _Adapt Mode_.
 How exactly this space is made available is up to the Facilitator.

 ### Integrative decision-making